Skip to main content

 This mimics sending a Snap to the other player.

-3. Role Swaps The user role alternates automatically:
+3. Role Swaps The player role alternates automatically:

 Scene elements like user1SceneObjects and user2SceneObjects will toggle accordingly.